katharina-schulze/SusI-Documentation/docs/admin/architecture.md

 The messages sent are JSON messages, which are partly described in the [Developer Guide](../viplab3.0/index.md).
 Once the result was computed, the client is informed.

+Additionally there is a Database, which is used to save Computations and their results.
+But it is no durable location for saving user data.
+The Backends have no access to this DB, so all relevant information has to be sent to the Backends using the Middleware.

 The Repository containing the code of the Websocket API can be found on [Git](https://github.com/VirtualProgrammingLab/viplab-websocket-api) and is written in Java.

 #### ECS